Darren0422/MySQL-Database/README.md

 Once all the information is added, the record is added to the "Customers" table in the database.

 #### Updating the Database
-When the user selects the "Update" option, they are then prompted to enter the number of the aspect of the "Update" menu they wish use.
+When the user selects the "Update" option, they are then prompted to enter the number of the aspect of the "Update" menu they wish to use.

 <img width="1093" alt="Screenshot 2023-08-13 at 13 07 34" src="https://github.com/Darren0422/Databases/assets/134398985/58ba22bd-bd60-443f-9bce-85eb5e5e4f82">

 ##### Update a Project record
-When the user selects the "Update Project" option, they are then prompted to enter the number of the aspect of the "Update Project" menu they wish use.
+When the user selects the "Update Project" option, they are then prompted to enter the number of the aspect of the "Update Project" menu they wish to use.

 <img width="1093" alt="Screenshot 2023-08-13 at 13 07 44" src="https://github.com/Darren0422/Databases/assets/134398985/2728b28a-a612-43f5-8bd6-b10fc2a0a05d">